|OUR UNDERSTANDING OF THE NEW COVENANT

 (1) The Covenant of promise to Abraham is God’s sworn undertaking to “bless all the families of the earth”.
 God alone is bound by this Covenant.
 But while sin and death still exist, this Covenant of promise has still to be fulfilled.
 (Genesis 12:1-3; 22:16-18)

-(2) The Law Covenant was an agreement made exclusively with the nation of Israel to develop the people as a nation of kings and priests, provided they kept the required conditions of obedience and faithfulness.
+(2) The Law Covenant was an agreement made exclusively with the nation of Israel to develop the people as a kingdom of priests, provided they kept the required conditions of obedience and faithfulness.
 The Law Covenant did not accomplish its stated purpose because no individual, other than the Lord Jesus Christ, could keep it in its entirety.
 Therefore the consequences of sin and death remained on Israel and continued on the whole human race until the Law Covenant was abolished by God and the New Covenant was instituted and ratified.
 (Exodus 19:1-8; 24:1-8)